Select your college above or begin researching district library resources below.

 Vine |

-up to 20' |
+Up to 10' |

-Scarify and then soak the seeds for 24 hours before planting |
+Scarify and then soak for 24 hours prior to sowing |

 Full or partial sun, low to medium water |

-Host for Gulf fritillary, Mexican fritillary, Variegated fritillary butterflies, Attracts night flying moths |
+Host for Gulf fritillary, Mexican fritillary, and Variegated fritillary butterflies Attracts night flying moths |

 Fruits edible, but they MUST be ripe (turns yellow and falls off the vine)